 Our children already know how easily papers and many textiles can burn.

-In certain areas, however, this is absolutely undesirable or dangerous for the people on the scene.
 This is why legislators have greatly improved fire protection regulations over the last few years and have required flame-retardant materials for all public events and in buildings frequented by the public that prevent major fires.

 This applies, for example, to trade fairs, football matches, public authorities, schools, airports and the like.

 You will find our wide range of flame-retardant papers and paper-like materials under the heading Materials in the left-hand side menu bar, or get inspired by our areas of application in the side menu bar.

 If you are still not sure – under the term sample dispatch will find various sample packages already assembled.